Working together to #LeadTheChange

 An inclusive event

-When we select our venues for Sibos we carefully assess their level of accessibility, for example step-free access to the venue, wheelchair accessible bathrooms and the ability to bring guide dogs into the venue.
-In addition, our digital pass means anyone could join conference sessions and access our networking tools from their home or office, anywhere in the world.
+When we select our venues for Sibos we carefully assess their level of accessibility, for example step-free access to the venue.
+In addition, our digital pass means anyone can join conference sessions and access our networking tools from their home or office, anywhere in the world.
+Signage on site is designed with the visually impaired in mind: simple, large designs with high contrast and a non-glare finish.